Infrared-safe flavoured anti-$k_T$ jets: Tests of infrared safety

 Tests along the lines of the previous section, but beyond the case of a single soft flavoured-pair emission would require access to higher orders of perturbation theory.
 This is, unfortunately, out of reach with the available computational techniques.
 The emission of multiple soft flavoured pairs can, nevertheless, be simulated using a parton shower.
 By construction, a leading-log-accurate parton shower yields IR-finite results even for flavour-sensitive jet observables based on IR-unsafe jet algorithms.
 However, a judiciously constructed observable may at least show enhanced IR sensitivity in the latter case.
 Observables that are dominated by events close to the Born configuration for a given final state are particularly suited for this purpose.
 An example of such an observable is the partonic N-jettiness, $\tau_N$, in the process $pp \to N j+X$.
 For a Born configuration, the value of N-jettiness is $\tau_N = 0$, and there may be $M\leq N$ flavoured jets.
 Any additional emission yields a non-zero value, $\tau_N > 0$.
 Close to the endpoint, $\tau_N \approx 0$, IR limits for the additionally emitted partons are enforced.
 An IR-safe jet algorithm should therefore yield the same number of flavoured jets at $\tau_N = 0$ and for $0 \neq \tau_N \simeq 0$.

 We demonstrate the above behaviour by considering tree-level events for $gg \to b\bar{b}$ in 13 TeV proton-proton collisions showered using the \textsc{SHERPA} \cite{Gleisberg:2008ta} Monte Carlo framework.
 We remain at the parton level and do not run the hadronisation stage.
+We work with massless $u,d,s,c$ and $b$ quarks in the underlying Born events as well as in the shower.
 We choose a sample of events which have $p_T(j_1) > 1$ TeV, $|\eta(j_1)| < 1$ and $|\eta(j_2)| < 1$ after clustering with the standard $k_T$ algorithm with a radius parameter of $R = 1$.
 To be explicit there is no flavour assignment required for this sample.
 For each selected event we compute the partonic quantity $\tau_2$ with respect to the direction of the two leading $k_T$ jets.
 Finally, we cluster the selected events with different jet algorithms: the standard anti-$k_T$, the flavour $k_T$ as defined in Ref.~\cite{Banfi:2006hf}, and the proposed flavoured anti-$k_T$ jet algorithm.
 For each set of clustered events we identify the flavour of the two leading jets.
 If the number of flavoured jets after clustering is not two, as in the underlying Born process, the event is considered to have incorrect flavour assignment.
 The fraction of such events as a function of $\tau_2$ is expected to decrease for any jet algorithm.
 However, the rate of decrease must be substantially faster for an IR-safe than for an IR-unsafe algorithm.
 This behaviour is shown in Fig.~\ref{fig:irsafety_ps} for the algorithms at hand.
 Clearly, the flavour-aware algorithms perform as expected.
 We observe a stronger suppression of incorrect flavour assignment with the flavoured anti-$k_T$ algorithm than with the flavoured $k_T$ algorithm in the case of the $gb \to gb$ channel, while the suppression is very similar for both algorithms in the $gg \to b\bar{b}$ channel.
 These observations further confirm the correctness of our algorithm.